Will Magnay: NBL

 On 10 March 2024, Magnay re-signed with the JackJumpers on a two-year deal.
 On 19 December 2024, he was ruled out for six to eight weeks after suffering a fractured toe in practice.

 Magnay was named JackJumpers captain for the 2025–26 NBL season.
 On 12 November 2025, he was sidelined due to a knee injury.
+On 21 January 2026, he was ruled out for the rest of the season with an acute fracture of the second toe on his left foot.
+Over his first five seasons for the JackJumpers, he played just 56 per cent all of games.

+On 12 May 2026, Magnay re-signed with the JackJumpers on a two-year deal.
+He was chosen as team captain for a second season.

 NBA

 On 2 December 2020, Magnay signed a two-way contract with the New Orleans Pelicans and their NBA G League affiliate, the Erie BayHawks.
 He played 10 games for the BayHawks in February 2021 during the G League hub season.
 He made his NBA debut on 23 March 2021 against the Los Angeles Lakers, going scoreless over the final three minutes of the game.
 On 12 April 2021, he was waived by the Pelicans.

 In July 2025, Magnay joined the Memphis Grizzlies for the 2025 NBA Summer League.

 Europe

 In February 2023, Magnay joined Spanish club Obradoiro CAB of the Liga ACB for the rest of the 2022–23 season.

 On 9 March 2025, Magnay signed with Mersin MSK of the Basketbol Süper Ligi (BSL) for the rest of the 2024–25 season.